the78mole/dutlink-board/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the TAPR Open Hardware License - see the [LICENSE](LICENSE) file for details.

 ### 📋 License Summary
 - ✅ **Commercial Use** - Use in commercial products